Data-driven assessment of arch vortices in simplified urban flows: Mean-flow structures

-Meinders~\cite{Meinders1998,Meinders2002} extended the work on flow structures around wall-mounted cubes by analyzing the interaction between the obstacles when more than one cuboid was introduced.
-Using oil-film visualizations, Meinders experimentally analyzed the influence of the separation distance between the obstacles, i.e. $\ell$, on the flow around around an in-line tandem disposition of two cubes.
-It was proved that the separation variance only led to a substantial modification of the mean flow patterns.
 In Fig.~\ref{fig: Arch Vortex}, the streamline time-averaged flow patterns for the three flow regimes are depicted.
-These flow regimes are the skimming flow (SF), the wake interference (WI) and the isolated roughness (IR)~\cite{Oke1988}.
-The main conclusions here addressed are in good agreement with the experimental results of Meinders~\cite{Meinders1998}.
-For the lowest separation $\ell/h=1$, i.e. the skimming-flow regime, the separated shear layer reattaches on the downstream side edge of the downstream obstacle, which leads to an inter-obstacle region characterized by an arc-shaped vortex, confined by the flow on the sides and the separated shear layer.
-In addition to this, a horseshoe vortex emerges upstream of the windward face of the leading cube and it is deflected downstream along the sides due to the presence of the downstream obstacle.
-The wake-interference regime, with a separation ratio $\ell/h = 2$, exhibits similar flow patterns to those of the skimming flow.
-However, in this case, the intermediate arch vortex does not span the whole region in between the obstacles: the separation is large enough for the flow on the sides to interact slightly with the inter-obstacle region.
-For the isolated-roughness regime, i.e. $\ell/h=4$, the flow eventually reattaches within the inter-obstacle region: the shear layer detaches from the sides and top edges of the upstream obstacle and breaches the inter-obstacle spacing before reattaching on the lower wall.
-Because of that flow reattachment, a second horseshoe vortex emerges in front of the downstream cube.
-In the three flow regimes, a second arch vortex is formed on the leeward side of the downstream obstacle, albeit with a lower intensity.
-This is mainly due to the flow disruption of the upstream obstacle, which induces a different turbulent-intensity level upstream of the second one~\cite{Oke1988,Meinders2002,Vinuesa2015}.
+The main conclusions addressed here are in good agreement with the experimental results of Meinders~\cite{Meinders1998}.
+For the lowest separation $\ell/h=1$, i.e., the skimming-flow regime, the inter-obstacle region is characterized by an arch-shaped vortex.
+This means that the flow between the obstacles is fully confined by the flow on the sides and the roof, a feature characteristic of cavity-like flows.
+In addition, a horseshoe vortex emerges upstream of the windward face of the leading cube, and it is deflected downstream along the sides of both obstacles, as a result of the low penetration of the flow above and around the sides of the canopy.
+For the isolated-roughness regime, i.e., $\ell/h=4$, the surrounding flow eventually interacts with the inter-obstacle region: a shear layer detached from the sides and top sharp edges of the upstream obstacle breaches the inter-obstacle spacing before reaching the downstream obstacle.
+Because of that flow interaction within the region in between the obstacles, a second horseshoe vortex emerges around the downstream cube, which is characteristic of wave-like flows and is not observed for the previous case.
+The wake-interference regime, with a separation ratio $\ell/h = 2$, exhibits similar flow patterns to those of the SF and IR regimes.
+In this case, the arch vortex does not span the entire region between the obstacles.
+This is characteristic of a transition from a cavity-like to a wake-like flow: the separation is large enough for the free stream to slightly interact with the inter-obstacle region.
+Nevertheless, this interaction is not large enough for the flow to exhibit independent structures, like a horseshoe vortex, around the second obstacle.